ceph/ceph/doc/radosgw/notifications.rst

 This creates a new topic.
 Provide the topic with push endpoint parameters, which will be used later when a notification is created.
 A response is generated.
-A successful response includes the the topic's `ARN
+A successful response includes the topic's `ARN
 <https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html>`_
 (the "Amazon Resource Name", a unique identifier used to reference the topic).
 To update a topic, use the same command that you used to create it (but when